jace/dotfiles/README.md

 sudo apt install 7zip bat chafa direnv et eza ffmpeg fd-find fq fzf gh glow gron hexyl jc jq lsd pandoc ripgrep timg zoxide zsh
 ```

 For the remaining tools or for the latest versions, use another package manager.
-Snap and Homebrew both have broken binaries on arm64.
-Homebrew is the better choice:
+Snap and Homebrew both have broken binaries on arm64, but Homebrew is the better choice:

 1. A larger selection of packages
 2. More up-to-date
-3. No overhead of containers
+3. No overhead of containers and subtly broken functionality
 4. Compile from source if the binary is broken or missing (but this is not always viable on resource-constrained devices)

 #### Snap